 Not long ago, users who entered a query into a search engine were rewarded with a simple list of ten blue links in the search engine results page (SERP).

-They were simpler days, which – for site owners looking to capitalize on organic search – meant they could write up keyword optimized pages and stand a good chance of ranking.
+They were simpler days, which – for site owners looking to capitalise on organic search – meant they could write up keyword optimised pages and stand a good chance of ranking.

 But those days are gone.
 In the last few years the familiar face of the SERP has undergone some dramatic makeovers – and sites have had to adjust their SEO accordingly to keep the traffic flowing.

 New entities like Google My Business, image search, rich snippets, knowledge graph have been introduced and it’s enough to make your head spin!

 But before we jump into these new features, let’s take a step back and figure out how we got to this point – and where it’s going next – because as the saying goes: to be forewarned is to be forearmed.